Festivals on a budget

 Then there's the Art Festival, where the vast majority of exhibitions and events are completely free to attend, and the Book Festival's base is an idyllic spot to hang out and just people-watch in the warm sunshine.

-Along with a range of discounts of buying tickets for multiple films, the Film Festival has free events, exhibitions and workshops, the chance to sign up for emails offering special deals, and of course the festival's much loved open air free screenings.
+Along with a range of discount tickets for multiple films, the Film Festival has free events, exhibitions and workshops, the chance to sign up for emails offering special deals, and of course the festival's much loved open air free screenings.

-To round off the year, there's the multi-day magnificence of Edinburgh’s Hogmanay - and even if you choose not to buy tickets for the Street Party or Concert in the Gardens (though they're well worth it!) there's plenty to enjoy.
-Line the streets on 30 December to witness an amazing river of fire in the Torchlight Procession, enjoy the fantastic new year's eve fireworks from locations across the city and enjoy a free cultural trail on 1 January.
+To round off the year, there's the multi-day magnificence of Edinburgh’s Hogmanay - and even if you choose not to buy tickets for the Street Party or Concert in the Gardens (though they're well worth it!), there's plenty to enjoy.
+Line the streets on 29 December to witness an amazing river of fire in the Torchlight Procession, enjoy the fantastic New Year's Eve fireworks from locations across the city and enjoy a free cultural music trail on 1 January.

 Get in the back door